 Not every voting system that uses a phone, the Internet, or blockchain technology necessarily falls in the bottom-right category.
-For instance, an in-person paper-ballot-based voting system could use such technology as an auxiliary tool: e.g., allowing voters to use their phones to better understand the instructions or streamline creation of a paper ballot,10 and/or saving a copy of the vote cast by paper ballot in an electronic format (perhaps on a blockchain).
+For instance, an in-person paper-ballot-based voting system could use such technology as an auxiliary tool: e.g., allowing voters to use their phones to better understand the instructions or streamline creation of a paper ballot,[38] and/or saving a copy of the vote cast by paper ballot in an electronic format (perhaps on a blockchain).
 This article does not oppose the use of technology in the context of in-person voting systems with hand-marked paper ballots, and would support it in many contexts.

-However, almost all proposals billed as "Internet voting," "mobile voting," or "blockchain voting" involve remote voting over the Internet with electronic-only recording of votes; such schemes all fall in the bottomright category.
+However, almost all proposals billed as "Internet voting," "mobile voting," or "blockchain voting" involve remote voting over the Internet with electronic-only recording of votes; such schemes all fall in the bottom-right category.

-Accordingly, this article uses "Internet voting" and "blockchain voting" to refer to schemes in the bottomright category only.11 We consider "blockchain voting" a subcategory of "Internet voting," since all blockchain voting proposals transmit information over the Internet.
+11 We do not distinguish between "mobile voting" and "Internet voting" more generally; mobile voting transmits information over the Internet, Accordingly, this article uses "Internet voting" and "blockchain voting" to refer to schemes in the bottom-right category only.
+We consider "blockchain voting" a subcategory of "Internet voting," since all blockchain voting proposals transmit information over the Internet.

-The top row and the left column of Table 1 are respectively strongly preferable to the bottom row and the right column in terms of security risk.
+The top row and the left column of Table 1 are, respectively, strongly preferable to the bottom row and the right column in terms of security risk.
 We consider the top row suitable for political elections, with in-person voting preferable to mail-in voting wherever feasible (as indicated by their graduated green color).
 Importantly, top-row systems are software independent; bottom-row systems are not.

 We consider the bottom row unsuitable for political elections for the foreseeable future, due to their lack of software independence and the greater risk of compromise compared to corresponding alternatives in the top row.
-Sections 2-3 explain this heightened risk.
+The "Vulnerabilities of electronic voting systems" and "Blockchains as a ballot box" sections, below, explain this heightened risk.

 The left column of Table 1 is preferable to the right column, because remote voting systems enable coercion and vote selling.
-Voters using remote voting system lack the seclusion provided by a physical polling place, so a coercer or vote buyer can look over the shoulder of a voter to confirm that they are voting as instructed (or paid) to.12 In contrast, if voters are secluded at physical polling sites, coercers or vote buyers cannot know the vote really cast, rendering coercion and vote buying ineffective.
+Voters using remote voting system lack the seclusion provided by a physical polling place, so a coercer or vote buyer can look over the shoulder of a voter to confirm that they are voting as instructed (or paid) to.
+In contrast, if voters are secluded at physical polling sites, coercers or vote buyers cannot know the vote really cast, rendering coercion and vote-buying ineffective.

-A final note on our categorization: there may be proposals that appear not to fall squarely into our four-way categorization, by attempting to have electronic records that are somehow voter-verifiable.
+A final note on our categorization: there may be proposals that appear not to fall squarely into our four-way categorization, by attempting to have electronic records that are somehow voterverifiable.

-A number of recent pieces of proposed legislation in the U.S. have recognized the need for paper-ballotbased voting systems (i.e., the top row of Table 1) and put forward the requirement of paper ballots (e.g., [50, 81, 106]).
-For example, the SAFE Act [50] requires: durable paper ballots; that voters be able to inspect marked ballots before casting; that voters with disabilities have an equivalent opportunity to vote (including privacy and independence) to other voters; that voting technology be manufactured domestically; and other basic security requirements such as air-gapping.13 However, such legislation is not necessarily likely to pass in the near future; in order to become law, it must also pass an eventual vote in the Senate.
+A number of recent pieces of proposed legislation in the USA have recognized the need for paper-ballot-based voting systems (i.e., the top row of Table 1) and put forward the requirement of paper ballots (e.g., [39-41]).
+For example, the SAFE Act [39] requires durable paper ballots; that voters be able to inspect marked ballots before casting; that voters with disabilities have an equivalent opportunity to vote (including privacy and independence) to other voters; that voting technology be manufactured domestically; and other basic security requirements such as air-gapping.
+However, such legislation is not necessarily likely to pass in the near future; in order to become law, it must also pass an eventual vote in the Senate.